-- Deductible applies to facility services only, such as inpatient, outpatient facility surgery, and emergency rooms. - Deductible does not apply to office services. - Deductible does not apply to prescription services. - You pay nothing for telemedicine/telehealth services by Doctor on Demand, or CDPHP participating providers. - You pay nothing for laboratory and radiology services at preferred provider locations. - No referrals for in-network specialty care. - Primary care physician recommended but not required. - Many preventive services at no charge. - Deep discounts on preferred generic drugs at Rx for Less participating pharmacies. - Moderate premium costs.
+- Deductible applies to facility services such as inpatient, outpatient facility surgery, and emergency rooms. - Deductible applies to all coinsurance-based services, such as durable medical equipment, orthopedic and prosthetic devices. - Deductible does not apply to office services. - Deductible does not apply to prescription services. - You pay nothing for telemedicine/telehealth services by Doctor on Demand, AptiHealth, or MovN. - You pay office visit copay of \$40 per PCP visit or \$60 per specialist visit for all other telemedicine/telehealth provider services. - You pay nothing for laboratory and radiology services at preferred provider locations. - No referrals for in-network specialty care. - Primary care physician recommended but not required. - Many preventive services at no charge. - Deep discounts on preferred generic drugs at Rx for Less participating pharmacies. - Moderate premium costs.